What are the entry requirements?

-For scientific subjects (Maths, Natural Sciences, Computer Sciences, Engineering, Medicine and Veterinary Medicine, but not PBS):
+For scientific subjects (Maths, Natural Sciences, Computer Sciences, Engineering, and Medicine - but not PBS or Veterinary Medicine,):

 The colleges of the University of Cambridge have agreed that the standard offer shall be A*A*A. When 4 relevant A levels are being taken we may ask for A*A*AA or A*A*AB.